 If transcripts cannot be obtained due to extenuating circumstances (loss by fire, school no longer exists, etc.) then documentation of all efforts made by the student and a letter of explanation regarding the circumstances must be submitted to the Director of Enrollment Management.
 Faxed copies of transcripts are not considered to be official transcripts.
-Transcripts written in a language other than English must be translated and evaluated.
+International transcripts must be translated and evaluated.
 A certified copy of the English translation with evaluation should be submitted with the transcript.
-Haywood Community College does not provide translation services.
+Haywood Community College does not provide evaluation services.
 Applicants may contact the World Education Services (International Academic Credential Evaluation) website at www.wes.org for information.